-The central government usually directly assigns certain regions as sites for experiments, but sometimes solicit local governments that would be willing to participate (Zhou, 2013).
-In either case, both central and local governments need to agree before the policy experiment can take place in a certain region, so there is implicit consent even for the centrally assigned policy experiments.
-Typically, the central government choose experimentation sites at the province level, and then the provincial governments further delegate the experimentation to specific prefectural cities or counties within their jurisdictions.
+The central government usually directly assigns certain regions as sites for experiments, but sometimes solicits local governments that would be willing to participate (Zhou 2013).
+Typically, the central government chooses experimentation sites at the province level, and then the provincial governments further delegate the experimentation to specific prefectural cities or counties within their jurisdictions.

-A subset of the policy experiments are clustered in "experimental zones" (Shiyanqu).
-These are regions selected by the central government and given broad discretionary powers to try out various new policy bundles, essentially "creating a new system alongside, or in the interstices of, the existing one" (Naughton, 1996).
+A subset of the policy experiments is clustered in "experimental zones" (Shiyanqu).
+These are regions selected by the central government and given broad discretionary powers to try out various new policy bundles, essentially "creating a new system alongside, or in the interstices of, the existing one" (Naughton 1996).

-Once a policy experiment is determined to be successful, certain experimentation points are set as "demonstration examples," and their experience in implementing the new policy will be actively promoted by the central government to the rest of the country (hence the term, "from point to surface").
+Once a policy experiment is determined to be successful, certain experimentation points are set as "demonstrational zones (Shifanqu)," and their experience in implementing the new policy will be actively promoted by the central government to the rest of the country (hence the term, "from point to surface").
 Effective policies based on the experiments eventually are formalized by the central government and become national policies.
 In contrast, if a policy experiment fails to generate desirable outcomes - whether due to the policy's inherent ineffectiveness, local political economy constraints, high implementation cost, or unexpected public pressure against its implementation - the policy experimentation quietly stops expanding beyond the initial implementation stage.
-Very few failed policy experiments are explicitly canceled.
+Few failed policy experiments are explicitly canceled.

 In this paper, we focus primarily on policy experiments through experimentation points, including those clustered in experimentation zones.
-Most major reform initiatives in post-Mao China have been tried out by means of experimentation points before they were rolled out to the entire country (if at all); Appendix A.1 describes several other,
+Most major reform initiatives in post-Mao China have been tried out by means of experimentation points before they were rolled out to the entire country (if at all); Appendix A.1 describes several other, less common forms of policy experimentation in China.
+Notable examples of policy experimentation through experimentation points in recent decades include reforms in local fiscal empowerment (2002 - 2015), carbon emission trading (2011 - 2021), separation of permits and licenses (2015 - 2018), and introduction of agriculture catastrophe insurance (2017 - 2021).
+We will describe these experiments in greater detail in Section 3.3.

-&lt;sup>3The purpose of the experimental zones is to explore integrated bundles of economic development policies, rather than to evaluate the effectiveness of a specific policy, which is conceptually closer to Sachs (2006).
+2. The purpose of the experimental zones is to explore integrated bundles of economic development policies, rather than to evaluate the effectiveness of a specific policy, which is conceptually closer to Sachs (2006).
 The most notable examples for experimental zones are the Shenzhen Special Economic Zone and Shanghai Pudong Special Economic Zone, which have served as policy laboratories for various reforms during the Reform-and-Opening era.